AVanVlack/Image-Search-Abstraction-Layer/README.md

 # Image Search Abstraction Layer

-A simple microservice provides a list of images from imgur.
+A simple microservice provides a list of images from flickr.
 It features pageation as well as search history.
 This is a simple backend practice project.

 Running example on [heroku](https://vanvlack-imagesearch.herokuapp.com/).